vfribeiro/RepData_PeerAssessment1/PA1_template.md

 options(scipen=1, digits=0)
 ```

 The mean is **9354**.
 The median is **10395**.
+Please, notice that NA's have been removed before calculating the mean and median.

 ## What is the average daily activity pattern?

-Draws a plot with with average amount of steps taken vs. 5-min interval across all days.
+Drawing a plot with with average amount of steps taken vs. 5-min interval across all days.

 ```r